codeuchain/codeuchain/packages/javascript/README.md

 ## 📚 API Reference

-- **Context**: Immutable data container with loving care
+- **Context**: Immutable data container with careful handling
 - **MutableContext**: Mutable sibling for performance-critical sections
 - **Link**: Base class for context processors
 - **Chain**: Orchestrator for link execution
-- **Middleware**: Enhancement hooks with gentle defaults
+- **Middleware**: Enhancement hooks with sensible defaults

 ## 🤝 Contributing

-With agape love, we welcome contributions that enhance JavaScript's role in the universal CodeUChain ecosystem.
+We welcome contributions that enhance JavaScript's role in the universal CodeUChain ecosystem.